Fushimi Inari-Taisha in Kyoto

 Facts & Figures

-Fushimi Inari Taisha (Fushimi Inari Shrine) is one of the most popular, well-known, impressive and memorable Shinto shrines in all of Kyoto.
-The shrine is famous for its endless arcades of thousands of vermilion torii gates along the 4km pathway up the sacred mountain Inari (233 metres).
+Fushimi Inari Taisha (Fushimi Inari Shrine) is one of the most popular, well-known, impressive, and memorable Shinto shrines in all of Kyoto.
+The shrine is famous for its endless arcades of thousands of vermilion torii gates along the 4km pathway up the sacred mountain Inari (233 meters).
 The pathway connects the main shrine with the inner shrine.
 Do not miss the great view over the city from the top of Inariyama.
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 • Fushimi Inari-Taisha: